Insurance FAQs

 How much should I insure my investment property for?

 We aren’t able to provide you with advice on the replacement costs of your investment property or how much to insure it for.
-Instead, we use the information you give us and data sourced from third parties to suggest an amount of cover you should have.
-You should use this suggestion as a guide.
+Instead, we use the information you give us and data sourced from third parties to suggest an amount of cover you could have.
+You could use this suggestion as a guide.

 When considering how much you should insure your investment property for – often referred to as the sum insured – you should include the full cost to rebuild your investment property, including the cost of structural improvements on the property.
 But don’t include land value.
 Our policies include an allowance for demolition and site clearance, as well as professional fees for the design of your replacement home.
 You should also consider increased building costs to meet any relevant local council building requirements.
 If you are unsure of the replacement cost, a builder or architect may be able to assist you.

 We recommend that you use a property building calculator to determine independently an appropriate sum insured for your needs, which you can then compare to the guide provided by us during your quote.
-Keep in mind that policies receive 5% of the building sum insured for fixtures and fittings.
+Keep in mind that policies receive 5% of the building sum insured for fixtures and fittings, except strata title.

 Can I get landlord building insurance if my property is under strata title?